marcavenzaid/automata-zero/README.md

    $ pip install -r requirements.txt
    ```

-5. Add your OpenAI API key to the newly created `.env` file.
+5. Create a .env file and copy the contents of the .env.example file into it.
+Then, add your OpenAI API key to the newly created `.env` file.

 6. Run the app: